menma04/firehose/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg?logo=apache)](LICENSE)
 [![Version](https://img.shields.io/github/v/release/odpf/firehose?logo=semantic-release)](Version)

-Firehose is a cloud native service for delivering real-time streaming data to destinations such as service endpoints (HTTP or GRPC) & managed databases (Postgres, InfluxDB,  Redis, & Elasticsearch).
+Firehose is a cloud native service for delivering real-time streaming data to destinations such as service endpoints (HTTP or GRPC) & managed databases (Postgres, InfluxDB,  Redis, Elasticsearch, Prometheus and MongoDB).
 With Firehose, you don't need to write applications or manage resources.
 It can be scaled up to match the throughput of your data.
 If your data is present in Kafka, Firehose delivers it to the destination(SINK) that you specified.

 <p align="center"><img src="./docs/assets/overview.svg" /></p>